 In the meantime, the skies are the limit.

-with a noted element of cultural diversity in addition
+Gambia with a noted element of cultural diversity in addition

-to it being host to Black Nature, a neighbourhood musical gem whose artistic
+to it being host to Black Nature, a neighbourhood musical

-bearer of rap in the Gambia.
-But all these shining points were nearly
+the flag bearer of rap in the Gambia.
+But all these shining

-Gambia in 1995, many pundits viewed this development
+in the Gambia in 1995, many pundits viewed this development

 of Gambia's music promotion.